 A Brief Club History.

-Initially consisting of limited facilities such as indoor squash courts, bars, electronic gaming machines and snooker tables, the Seals Club has developed to become on of the leaders in the club industry.
+Initially consisting of limited facilities such as indoor squash courts, bars and snooker tables, the Seals Club has developed to become on of the leaders in the club industry.
 The Club has grown to a membership of over 10,000 and employs forty staff.

-The Board of Directors is dedicated to channelling financial assistance to the growing needs of the community and offers a range of social interaction for the members.
+The Board of Directors is dedicated to channeling financial assistance to the growing needs of the community and offers a range of social interaction for the members.

 With these ideals firmly in the place of the Maroubra Seals Sports and Community Club can continue to be a beacon for the Eastern Suburbs Community.